hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

     )
     ```

-    MQTT usually supports only pub-sub or event based interactions.
-Therefore, only event subscriptions
-    are supported on the `ObjectProxy` and properties and actions raise `AttributeError`.
-    On subscription, the broker should publish a `Thing Description` to the topic `<thing_id>/thing-description`
+    The `Thing Description` is published to the MQTT Broker under the topic `<thing_id>/thing-description` by the server,
-    so that the client can find other available events.

-!!!
-Note

-    Only one protocol is allowed per client.
+    and the `ClientFactory` subsribes to the `Thing Description` and constructs the `ObjectProxy`.

+    MQTT currently supports only events and properties that publish change events.

 ### read and write properties